MakoWish/aduc_for_linux/README.md

 ## Configuration

 On initial launch, you will need to first connect to a domain controller via **_File > Connect_**.
 If you are working from a domain-joined machine, you may optionally enable `Kerberos / SSO` for the connection's authentication mechanism.
+Otherwise, select `Credentials` to authenticate using explicity login credentials.
-You may save multiple profiles for different account/connection settings, as well as optionally store credentials securely to your system's keyring.

-Preferences are stored to your local profile in:
+Multiple profiles may be created for different account/connection, as well as optionally store credentials securely to your system's keyring.
+When using stored credentials or `Kerberos / SSO` authentication, you may optionally choose to auto-connect on application launch.
+These preferences are stored to your local profile in:

 - `~/.config/aduc-linux/settings.json`

 ### Kerberos note for Samba AD

 Some Samba AD environments enforce LDAP strong-auth requirements that mandate SASL GSSAPI sign/seal.
 Depending on the `ldap3`/Kerberos stack available in the app runtime, Kerberos bind may fail in those environments even while it works against Microsoft AD.

 If that happens, switch to **Credentials** authentication mode in ADUC for Linux; simple bind over LDAPS will still work in typical Samba AD setups.